.

 Métro etiquette

-However, just because the metro ends service early doesn’t mean you’ll have to stay home every night.
+However, just because the metro service ends early doesn’t mean you’ll have to stay home every night.
 The Noctilien bus lines run all night!
 Preparing in advance is still recommended.
 Have a bus schedule handy, as service is reduced during evening hours.

 Voltage converters